dev-xo/remix-auth-totp/docs/README.md

 Here's a basic overview of the authentication flow.

 1. Users Sign Up or Log In via email.
-2. The Strategy generates and securely sends a Time-based One-Time Password (TOTP) to the user.
+2. The Strategy generates and securely sends a Time-Based One-Time Password (TOTP) to the user.
-3. Users submit the Code through a Form or Magic Link.
+3. The user submits the Code through a Form or Magic Link.
 4. The Strategy validates the TOTP Code, ensuring a secure authentication process.
    <br />

 > [!NOTE]
-> Remix Auth TOTP is only Remix v2.0+ compatible.
+> Remix Auth TOTP is Remix v2.0+ and React Router v7 compatible.

 Let's see how we can implement the Strategy into our Remix App.

 ## Email Service

 We'll require an Email Service to send the codes to our users.

 Feel free to use any service of choice, such as [Resend](https://resend.com), [Mailgun](https://www.mailgun.com), [Sendgrid](https://sendgrid.com), etc. The goal is to have a sender function similar to the following one.

 ```ts
 export type SendEmailBody = {